decisionhub/documentation/docs/Collect Submissions/3-Build a Form/questions.md

 ### Validation

 Validation is a way to set restrictions on what the applicant can enter into the question.
 All question types have validation except for Multiple Choice.
+To access the validations, click the **Show Validation** button on the bottom of the question card.

 The validations can be used as follows:

 1. Short Answer: setting a word count or character count restriction (both min or max) on the short answer
 2. Paragraphs: setting a word count or character count restriction (both min or max) on the paragraph answer